Apple Industrial Design Group: Frog Design

-It was out of this contest that Hartmut Esslinger and his team at frog design came to Apple and created a unique design language that took the project's code name and helped establish Apple with a serious corporate image.
+It was out of this contest that Hartmut Esslinger and his team at Frog Design came to Apple and created a unique design language that took the project's code name and helped establish Apple with a serious corporate image.
 Though Esslinger originally created a design for the Macintosh, it wasn't until the Apple IIc, designed with Rob Gemmell, that Apple would first introduce the new design language.
 From the introduction of the Apple II through the Macintosh Plus, Apple's products favored a beige-like color scheme of differing shades.
 The Apple IIc was the first to introduce a product with a lighter, creamy off-white color, known in-house as "Fog" (though Esslinger originally argued for bright white), a color that would persist in all Snow White design language products until the introduction of the Apple IIGS in late 1986, which marked a turning point in the unification of Apple products.
-Apple selected a warm gray color they called "Platinum" for the IIGS and all subsequent computers until the introduction of the iMac in 1998 (although a darker shade of gray was adopted for the PowerBook line and various peripherals).
+Apple selected a warm gray color they called "Platinum" for the IIGS and all subsequent desktop computers until the introduction of the iMac in 1998.
+(A dark gray color was adopted for the PowerBook line of laptops and its peripherals).

-The original Macintosh was designed by Jerry Manock and Terry Oyama with ample guidance from Steve Jobs.
+The original Macintosh was designed by Jerry Manock and Terry Oyama with guidance from Steve Jobs.
 In doing so, they unwittingly created an enduring iconic design.
 Though variously redressed in "Snow White" details (such as the Macintosh SE), all the way to the translucent iMac, there is a legacy imparted by the original Macintosh design.
 Having worked 90-hour weeks, Manock and the rest of the Mac team were exhausted, and he failed to register the Macintoshes in time for the design award consideration.
 Esslinger would not make the same mistake with the SE and ultimately received the recognition denied Manock, which often led to Esslinger being credited with the original design of the Macintosh, a perception Esslinger and Frog Design always corrected.
 However, by the end of 1985, Steve Jobs resigned from Apple and Hartmut Esslinger and his Frog Design team followed, later working with Jobs at NeXT.